Eagles’ eye view of self-representation in family court | Stéphanie Plante

 Thursday, May 14, 2020 @ 2:17 PM | By Stéphanie Plante

 As a self-represented litigant (SRL) weekends and evenings are often spent this way and, to the point where I would joke that my file is the Hotel California of family law files.
-Oddly, court closures and global pandemics have also meant a momentary reprieve from my child’s father's favourite way of communicating with me: court visits.
+Oddly, court closures and global pandemics have also meant a momentary reprieve from court visits.

 As an SRL, I have no desire to ever to initiate proceedings (nor would I even know how to).
 I would rather chew exposed brick than go to court.
-But anyone who has a child with a high-conflict individual will tell you: You can check out of the marriage, but you can never leave.
+But anyone who has a child within a marriage will tell you: You can check out of the marriage, but you can never leave.

 Every time I end up in court (and 161 Elgin St. the address of the Superior Court in Ottawa is my number one destination in my Uber app) I open by apologizing for being there, then apologize for any mistakes in my paperwork and remind His or Her Honour that I have never started a single motion or proceeding in our family law file.
 Yet somehow every decision or comment from the bench centres around the “high conflict” nature of our file, and how this is bad for kids.
 The guilt of this weighs on me.
 I don’t take pride in the fact that we are part of the very small percentage of parents whose family law files stretch for years and years.
 When this all started, our child had all his baby teeth and now he is on the verge of getting braces.